wp-plugins/custom-post-view-generator/readme.txt

 The plugin allows administrator the ability to create views by simply selecting a post type, the fields and their respective types on the administration page and each time someone views a post from that type, the data from the custom fields will be displayed on the frontend.

-This plugin will user custom fields that are created in the page/post admin page and with fields created with the following plugin:
+This plugin will use custom fields that are created in the wordpress page/post admin page and with fields created with the following plugins:

 * **Content Types** By Brian S. Reed (http://www.scottreeddesign.com/)
 * **Custom Content Type Manager** By Everett Griffiths (http://code.google.com/p/wordpress-custom-content-type-manager/)